dsheiko/cjsc/README.md

 ## <a name="a-config"></a>How to configure dependency

-You can configure your dependencies in a JSON file like that:
+You can configure your dependencies in a JSON file.
+E.g. `config.json`:
 ```javascript
 {
 	"<dependency-name>": {